Human-centred design 101: here’s what it means for architecture

 4 examples of human-centric architectural design

 Villa Verde is a participatory design of incremental housing in Chile.
 It was designed as an incremental housing model for middle-class families.
-As these families can’t afford a finished house, these were designed to come with all the basic amenities and they can buy and build the remaining parts as and when they can afford them.
+As these families can’t afford a finished house, these were intended to come with all the basic amenities they needed, and to allow for them to buy and build the remaining parts as and when they can afford them.

 Kamanar Secondary School in Senegal is made up of a grid of classroom pods that have been organised around pre-existing tree canopies.
 This is to promote flora on the campus and to use the shade as a way of creating comfortable social spaces that serve the students and teachers.